dirkdeyne/spring-boot3-session-redis/README.md

-# Session Management using Spring Session Redis in Spring Boot
+# Spring Boot 3: Session Management using Spring Session Redis

 ## Enable Redis Session management
-Just by adding `spring-boot-starter-data-redis` in you pom.xml
+All you need to do is adding `spring-boot-starter-data-redis` in you pom.xml
 ```XML
 <dependency>
     <groupId>org.springframework.boot</groupId>